2026 Interior Paint Trends: Colors, Finishes, and Pro Tips to Try

 Living room with Christmas decorations: tree, presents, chair, and cabinet against a peach wall.

-November 5, 2025
+By Q1 Painting November 5, 2025

 Get guest-ready with weekend interior painting, fast drywall fixes, and low-VOC options.
 Answers: How long does paint dry?
 Which sheens work best in kitchens?